10 Tips on How to Conquer Mindless Eating

 - Avoid hidden calories by looking at the labels: When you grab your ice cream or other choice of treat food, these are likely to be highly calorific, so remember to read the labels carefully and choose a realistic portion size.

 - Use a smaller plate: Ideally using 9 ½ – 10 ½ inch or 24-25 cm plate will help prevent over consumption of food and excess calories.
 Your plate will appear fully loaded and signal to your brain that you have had a large substantial meal.

 - Load your plate with vegetables: This will keep you full up without adding any extra calories.

-- Stock your cupboard with healthy food: You can stock your cupboard with foods like chickpeas, hummus, eggs, tomatoes, beans, frozen vegetables and wholemeal pasta.
+- Stock your cupboard with loads of healthy food: You can stock your cupboard with foods like chickpeas, hummus, eggs, tomatoes, beans, frozen vegetables and wholemeal pasta.
 When you are tired and ravenous and you don’t have much time, these cupboard essentials will help you take a quick bite in just 10 to 15 minutes.
 You can also freeze meals for convenience.